NicholasDenholm/HarmonyDatabaseConverter/README.md

 ## Notes for Developers

-- If you edit the source code and need to remake the application, run this command in the project folder:
+- If you edit the source code and need to remake the application/exe, run this command in the project folder:

 ```
 pyinstaller --onefile --add-data "PropertiesFileTemplate.ini;." main.py